At Harris, our students work alongside leading lawyers to experience a challenging, friendly, and flexible learning environment.

-The majority of our associates and many of our partners originally joined the firm as students, and we only hire as many as we plan to retain.
+The majority of our associates and many of our partners originally joined the firm as students.

 Build your own practice

 Our program is diverse and flexible.
-Rather than being based on a set rotation, students follow their interests within a broad labour and employment law umbrella.
-We expose students to as much of our practice as possible, so that they experience the full range of opportunities within this area of law.
+Rather than being based on a set rotation, our students follow their interests.
+We expose our students to as much of our practice as possible, so that they experience the full range of opportunities within this area of law.
 It’s inspired by the model that exists for our lawyers, who define their practice according to their interests.

 A day in the life